 At the same time, while every detail of the Indian domestic system is justified and justifiable, we cannot refuse to admit that some great educational readjustment is necessary at this moment, if only because long habit blinds the eye to the forest that looks much upon the trees; but when the trees grow too scanty it is the forest, as a whole, that demands our care.
 To-day every Indian woman can cook, and that well.
-But she cannot sew, and she has nothing but gossip and prayer when the afternoon siesta is over wherewith to occupy her leisure.
+But she cannot sew, and she has nothing but gossip and prayer when the afternoon siests is over wherewith to occupy her leisure.
 The great-grandmothers of the present generation were as busy in spinning as our own ancestresses, and one of the chief domestic joys was to take the yarn to the weaver with the measure of grain for which he would make it into a web.
-"To-day, alas, the weaver finds it difficult enough to maintain himself by the fine work, for which there is always some market, shrunken though it be, and the common sari of the women's daily wear is spun and woven by machinery, far away in Manchester or Glasgow.
+To-day, alas, the weaver finds it difficult enough to maintain himself by the fine work, for which there is always some market. shrunken though it be, and the common sari of the women's daily wear is spun and woven by machinery. far away in Manchester or Glasgow.
 Here also, then, the modern revolution has narrowed her lot.
 A like destruction is being felt in all directions.
 Higher standards of comfort are rapidly arising.
 The days when the little boys in the village school wrote on the floor in sand are long past.
-Even the palmleaf manuscript is little more than a memory.
-Steel pen, instead of .wooden stylus, cheap paper, smooth writing fluids are everywhere.
-Soap\ is becoming a necessity.
+Even the palm-leaf manuscript is little more than a memory.
+Steel pen, instead of wooden stylus, cheap paper, smooth writing fluids are everywhere.
+Soap is becoming a necessity.
 European utensils for cleaning, for cooking, and even for eating, are coming into use.
 Certain kinds of furniture are growing familiar.
-Kerosine and tin and modern glass are to be found in every village.
-But this does not mean that the people are learning to provide these things for themselves, much less does it imply that they are mastering their use and incorporating their production under the old castecrafts, bringing their Indian taste and intelligence to bear upon creating new modifications of Western forms.
+Kerosene and tin and modern glass are to be found in every village.
+But this does not mean that the people are learning to provide these things for themselves, much less does it imply that they are mastering their use and incorporating their production under the old caste-crafts, bringing their Indian taste and intelligence to bear upon creating new modifications of Western forms.
 What it does mean is that the country has already become a host to the parasite of European trade.
-Absolutely and fatally obedient to laws of patent and copyright, the people accept any new convenience as it stands, allow the village craftsman to go by the door. cease to use the old-fashioned utensil, whatever it may have been, and allow the stereotyped ugliness of the new acquisition to corrupt taste and standards as long as it lasts.
-Even the brass-smiths have quietly accepted the fact that their metal is cheapest brought in sheets from Europe, and housewives mourn in vain that their beautiful brass cooking vessels are no longer fit to be heirlooms, as were those of their grandmothers.
-In all this India is not more careless or easy of corruption than European countries themselves.
-She has more to lose and is more defenceless, that is all, and she has not learnt to think of such questions on the national scale.
+Absolutely and fatally obedient to laws of patent and copyright, the people accept any new convenience as it stands, allow the village craftsman to go by the door, cease

-\ Lest it should be thought that India had ever been a land of the unclean, let me point out here that the use of earlies and oils for the bath has always been compulsory.
-There is, perhaps, no people in the world from whom the culture of the skin receives so much attention, or where it is so successful.
-But manufactured soap) as producing a chemical change on the epidermis, is theoretically disapproved:
+Lest it should be thought that India had ever been a land of the unclean, let me point out here that the use of earths and, sails for the bath has always been compulsory.
+There is, perhaps, no people in the world from whom the culture of the skin receives to much attention, or where it is so successful.
+But manufactured soap, as producing a chemical change on the epidermis, is theoretically disapproved.